tutegenomics/icons/README.md

 <script>
 	//include module in app
 	angular.module('exampleApp', [
-		'iconPush'
+		'tute-icons'
 	])
 	//if you want to configure options:
-	.run(function(iconPushProvider) {
+	.run(function(tuteIconProvider) {
-		iconPushProvider.setOpts({
+		tuteIconProvider.setOpts({
 			baseClass: 'icon-ex'
 		});
 	});
 </script>
 ```

 See icons-manifest.json to quickly see all available icons.

 Only needed SVGs are included in the build.
 The `google-svgs` folder is all of Google's icons.
 The ones included in the Tute icon build process are in the `svg` folder.